JuliaGtk/Gtk4.jl/docs/src/manual/canvas.md

 ```

 This will draw a green circle on the canvas at every mouse click.
-Resizing the window will make them go away; they were drawn on the
+Resizing the window will make them go away; they were drawn on top of the
-canvas, but they weren't added to the `draw` function.
+canvas one by one, but they weren't added to the `draw` function, which is what
+is called when the widget is refreshed.